freeseek/mocha/wdl/README.md

   "shift.sample_set_id": "hapmap370k",
   "shift.remove_samples_file": "gs://{google-bucket}/tsvs/hapmap370k.remove.lines",
   "shift.pheno_tsv_file": "gs://{google-bucket}/tsvs/hapmap370k.pheno.tsv",
-  "shift.batch_tsv_file": "gs://{google-bucket}/tsvs/hapmap370k.batch.tsv",
-  "shift.case_samples_file": "gs://{google-bucket}/tsvs/hapmap370k.X_loss.lines",
+  "shift.ref_name": "GRCh38",
   "shift.ref_path": "gs://{google-bucket}/GRCh38",
+  "shift.impute_tsv_file": "gs://{google-bucket}/tsvs/hapmap370k.impute.tsv",
-  "shift.data_path": "gs://{google-bucket}/imp_vcfs",
+  "shift.impute_data_path": "gs://{google-bucket}/imp_vcfs",
-  "mocha.docker_repository": "us.gcr.io/mccarroll-mocha"
+  "shift.docker_repository": "us.gcr.io/mccarroll-mocha"
 }
 ```

-The `batch_tsv_file` input table should look like this:
+The `impute_tsv_file` input table should look like this:

 | batch_id | chr1_imp_vcf             | chr1_imp_vcf_index           | ... | chrX_imp_vcf             | chrX_imp_vcf_index           |
 |----------|--------------------------|------------------------------|-----|--------------------------|------------------------------|
 | A        | hapmap370k.A.chr1.as.bcf | hapmap370k.A.chr1.as.bcf.csi | ... | hapmap370k.A.chrX.as.bcf | hapmap370k.A.chrX.as.bcf.csi |
 | B        | hapmap370k.B.chr1.as.bcf | hapmap370k.B.chr1.as.bcf.csi | ... | hapmap370k.B.chrX.as.bcf | hapmap370k.B.chrX.as.bcf.csi |

-The `output_tsv_file` from the imputation pipeline will include these columns
+The output `impute_tsv_file` from the imputation pipeline will include these columns

-Once successfully run, the allelic shift pipeline will output one VCF per phenotype, such as `hapmap370k.chrX.as.bcf`, with an `AS` INFO filed containing allelic shift counts.
-If you have two (or more) such VCFs from multiple cohorts (e.g. `hapmap370k.chrX.as.bcf` and `hapmapSNP6.chrX.as.bcf`), these can be easily combined with the following command:
+Once successfully run, the allelic shift pipeline will output one VCF per phenotype, such as `hapmap370k.X_loss.as.bcf`, with an `AS` INFO filed containing allelic shift counts.
+If you have two (or more) such VCFs from multiple cohorts (e.g. `hapmap370k.X_loss.as.bcf` and `hapmapSNP6.X_loss.as.bcf`), these can be easily combined with the following command:
 ```
 bcftools merge --no-version -Ou -i AS:sum -m none hapmap370k.chrX.as.bcf hapmapSNP6.chrX.as.bcf | \
   bcftools +mochatools --no-version -Ou -- --test AS --phred | \